 I am not counting in the time you will spend on ingredients, prep, and cleaning.
 But all and all, it looks quite good in my books (oh wow, what a poet I am).

-One more factor that is important to include in this is the comfort of having one when the Super Bowl is coming, or your auntie is visiting over the weekend.
+Another important factor to include in this is the comfort of having one when the Super Bowl is coming, or your auntie is visiting over the weekend.
 She wants to make her famous onion rings…

 Smiles on the faces of your friends and loved ones and definitely worth it!